OutlierVentures/APEX/README.md

-# Enigma Supply Chain
+# Enigma Collaborative Analytics

-Shared industry analytics for supply chain enterprises.
-Enigma private compute allows all participants to share in industry-wide analytics without revealing any information regarding their own operations.
+Collaborative industry analytics using Enigma private compute.
+Enigma allows all participants to share in industry-wide analytics without revealing any information regarding their own operations.

 Features: